gktirkha/anywhere_overlay/README.md

 # AnywhereOverlay
 `anywhere_overlay` is a Flutter package that provides a simple and flexible way to show overlays anywhere in your app's UI.

+> If you prefer, You may find the dart-doc version of the documentation [here](https://gktirkha.github.io/flutter_packages_doc/anywhere_overlay/)

 ## Getting Started
 To use this package, add `anywhere_overlay` as a dependency in your `pubspec.yaml` file.